 Tolworth Girls' School is a standout state comprehensive that delivers exceptional progress for girls aged 11-16.
 The combination of "Outstanding" teaching, a modern campus, and a culture of ambition makes it a premier choice in Kingston.
 It is best suited to local families seeking a high-energy, aspirational environment where their daughter will be pushed to exceed her statistical potential at GCSE.
 The main challenge is securing a place.

 Yes.
 Tolworth Girls' School was rated Outstanding by Ofsted in 2017 and this judgment was reaffirmed in November 2023.
-Its recent performance confirms this status, with a Progress 8 score of +0.87 in 2024, placing it in the top tier of schools in England for value-added progress at GCSE.
+Its recent performance confirms this status, with a Progress 8 score of +0.87 in the current GCSE dataset, placing it in the top tier of schools in England for value-added progress at GCSE.

 Yes.
 While the main school (Years 7-11) is for girls only, the Sixth Form is co-educational.
 It welcomes applications from boys as well as girls from other schools, offering a mixed environment for post-16 study.